AndresPaulino/AndresPaulino/README.md

 - 👋 Hi, I’m @AndresPaulino
-- ✨ I'm a Software Engineer with hands-on experience leading the design, development, and deployment of fullstack platforms, backend infrastructure, microservices, APIs, and frontend user interfaces.
-Technical Leader focused on leveraging the latest technologies and frameworks to enhance functionality, performance, and security while improving efficiency.
+- ✨ I'm a Lead Software Engineer with hands-on experience leading the design, development, and deployment of fullstack platforms, backend infrastructure, microservices, APIs, and frontend user interfaces.
+Provide excellent leadership and thrive in managing teams, completing large-scale projects on time and providing insights to major stakeholders.
 - 📫 Learn more about me and contact me at andrespaulino.dev

 <!---